-Current unrestricted assets increased in FY 2020 over FY 2019 by \$17.7 million and increased in FY 2019 over FY 2018 by \$11.6 million.
-The FY 2020 increase was due mainly to an increase in cash and cash equivalents of \$43.5 million and grants receivable of \$16.5 million, partially offset by a \$40.8 million decrease in investments.
+Current unrestricted assets increased in FY 2020 over FY 2019 by \$8.7 million and increased in FY 2019 over FY 2018 by \$11.6 million.
+The FY 2020 increase was due mainly to an increase in cash and cash equivalents of \$43.5 million and grants receivable of \$7.5 million, partially offset by a \$40.8 million decrease in investments.
 The FY 2019 increase was due mainly to an increase in unrestricted cash and investments of \$12.4 million and accounts and accrued interest receivable of \$1.3 million partially offset by a \$2.2 million decrease in grants receivable.
 Current restricted assets increased by \$1.4 million in FY 2020 following an increase of \$1.8 million in FY 2019.
 The increase in FY 2020 resulted from an increase in cash, offset by a decrease in investments.
 The increase in FY 2019 resulted from an increase in cash and investments in the Passenger Facility Charge (PFC) Funds.
-Net capital assets increased by \$10.3 million in FY 2020 over FY 2019 and decreased by \$6.9 million in FY 2019 over FY 2018, both years being impacted by projects in the Authority's capital improvement program.
+Net capital assets increased by \$11.3 million in FY 2020 over FY 2019 and decreased by \$6.9 million in FY 2019 over FY 2018, both years being impacted by projects in the Authority's capital improvement program.

 Current liabilities payable from unrestricted assets in FY 2020 increased \$3.7 million compared to FY 2019.
 Current liabilities payable from restricted assets in FY 2020 compared to FY 2019 increased \$0.3 million.
 Current liabilities payable from unrestricted assets in FY 2019 decreased \$0.4 million compared to FY 2018.
 There was little change in current liabilities payable from restricted assets in FY 2019 compared to FY 2018, with both years totaling \$0.1 million.
-Total noncurrent liabilities decreased by \$0.1 million in FY 2020 compared to FY 2019 and decreased by \$1.4 million in FY 2019 compared to FY 2019 and decreased by \$1.4 million in FY 2019 compared to FY 2019 and decreased by \$1.4 million in FY 2019 compared to FY 2019 and decreased by \$1.4 million in FY 2019 compared to FY 2019 and decreased by \$1.4 million in FY 2019 compared to FY 2019 and decreased by \$1.4 million in FY 2019 compared to FY 2019 and decreased by \$1.4 million in FY 2019 compared to FY 2019 and decreased by \$1.4 million in FY 2019 compared to FY 2019 and decreased by \$1.4 million in FY 2019 compared to FY 2018.
+Total noncurrent liabilities decreased by \$0.1 million in FY 2020 compared to FY 2019 and decreased by \$1.4 million in FY 2019 compared to FY 2018.
 The decreases in both years were primarily due to normal debt service, offset by an increase in net pension/other post-employment benefits (OPEB) liability.

-The largest portion of the Authority's net position, 71.3% for FY 2020, 72.8% for FY 2019, and 75.1% for FY 2018, represents its investment in capital assets (e.g. land, buildings, machinery and equipment), less outstanding debt used to acquire those assets.
+The largest portion of the Authority's net position, 72.8% for both FY 2020 and FY 2019, and 75.1% for FY 2018, represents its investment in capital assets (e.g. land, buildings, machinery and equipment), less outstanding debt used to acquire those assets.
 The Authority uses these assets to provide services to its passengers, visitors and tenants that generate future revenue streams.
 Although the Authority's investment in its capital assets is reported net of related debt, the resources needed to repay this debt must be provided from operations, since the capital assets themselves cannot be used to retire these liabilities.

-An additional portion of the Authority's net position, 5.3% for FY 2020, 5.4% for FY 2019 and 5.1% for FY 2018, represents resources that are subject to restrictions from government grantors, bond resolutions and State and Federal regulators on how they may be used.
+An additional portion of the Authority's net position, 5.4% for both FY 2020 and FY 2019 and 5.1% for FY 2018, represents resources that are subject to restrictions from government grantors, bond resolutions and State and Federal regulators on how they may be used.
 The changes in restricted net position over the three-year period are primarily attributable to passenger facility charge funds that are accumulating for retirement of debt used to finance completed terminal expansion and concourse renovation projects, offset by decreases in assets restricted for payment of environmental remediation expenses.
-The remaining unrestricted net position balances of \$99.6 million for FY 2020, \$86.2 million for FY 2019 and \$76.5 million for FY 2018 may be used for any lawful purpose of the Authority.
+The remaining unrestricted net position balances of \$90.6 million for FY 2020, \$86.2 million for FY 2019 and \$76.5 million for FY 2018 may be used for any lawful purpose of the Authority.